For a lot of young guys a headboard seems superfluous. Unnecessary. An added expense. As useless as all those pillows your girlfriend has on her bed.

 Step 6: Apply Polyurethane

 Allow the stain to dry for at least eight hours.
 Finally, with a bristled brush, paint on the polyurethane in the direction of the grain.
 Again, spread out any puddles.
 Poly is kind of like Elmer's Glue so don’t over brush, as it begins to dry you can introduce bristle marks.
 The poly will protect the wood and will extend the life of the headboard.

-Step 7: Install Hangman System
+Step 7: Install Hangman System for a hanging headboard

 After the poly has dried, flip the headboard back over.
 We need to install the top clip for the Hangman System.
 Simply center it along board (D) and screw into place.